SimonSiefke/gradle-java-example/kmeans/src/main/java/kmeans/hamerly/README.md

 ```
 function hamerly(x, c):
-  for n=1 to N do
+  for n=0 to N-1 do
     a[n] <- argmin_k d(x[n], c[k])                  # compute index of closest center
     u[n] <- min_k d(x[n], c[k])                     # compute exact distance to closest center
     l[n] <- argmin_(k!=a[n]) d(x[n], c[k])          # compute index of second closest center
     q[a[n]] <- q[a[n]] + 1                          # update cluster size
-    for d=1 to D do                                 # update cluster sum for each dimension
+    for d=0 to D-1 do                               # update cluster sum for each dimension
       c'[a[n]][d] <- c'[a[n]][d] + x[n][d]          # update cluster sum for each dimension

   while not converged do
-    for k=1 to K do
+    for k=0 to K-1 do
       s[k] <- min_(k'!=k) d(c[k], c[k'])            # compute the nearest cluster center for each cluster center

-    for n=1 to N do                                 # compute the nearest cluster for each point
+    for n=0 to N-1 do                               # compute the nearest cluster for each point
       m <- max(s[a[n]]/2, l[n])
       if u[n] > m then                              # first bound test
         u[n] <- d(x[n], c[a[n]])                    # tighten upper bound to see if we can prune with the exact distance to closest center